NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Gozreh - Moderate Curse.md

-**Moderate Curse** The current of the waves constantly fights against you, putting you at risk of drowning any time you must Swim.
+The current of the waves constantly fights against you, putting you at risk of drowning any time you must [[Actions/Swim|Swim]].

-You lose any [[Actions/Swim|Swim]] Speed you have, unless it's your only Speed, in which case you take a -20-foot status penalty to your swim Speed.
+You lose any swim Speed you have, unless it's your only Speed, in which case you take a -20-foot status penalty to your swim Speed.

-When you roll an Athletics check to [[Actions/Swim|Swim]], you always use the outcome for one degree of success worse than the result of your roll.
+When you roll an Athletics check to Swim, you always use the outcome for one degree of success worse than the result of your roll.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*